Free shipping on orders over $59! (Lower 48 States)

 Hardiness: Minimum temperature tolerance varies greatly, as some species arose in the sub-tropics, others in desert or alpine climates.
 Some are even frost hardy down to -20F.
 Refer to each variety’s product description for its specific cold hardiness.

 Propagation: Some species are solitary while others produce offsets or "pups".
 Pupping varieties can be quite prolific and should be planted in a pots or areas where more agaves are welcome.
+It also produces bulbils on its bloom stalk that can be planted and rooted.

 NOTES FROM THE NURSERY